Divi Tips #148

 Indeed, Divi Gallery module is really basic and it is often difficult to get a beautiful photo gallery worthy of this name, natively...

-Let's look at what it's possible to get with DonDivi Gallery:
+Let's look at what's possible with DonDivi Gallery:

 From the Content tab you can choose your images.